 Health and travel insurance is important in emergencies and prevents delays in getting assistance.
 You can get proof of your insurance coverage by requesting copies from your insurance provider.
 Keep these policies on hand by storing digital backups on your Trustworthy account.

-Some popular health insurance and travel insurance providers are AIG Travel Guard®, Travelex, GeoBlue, and Cigna Global.
+Popular international health and travel insurance providers include AIG Travel Guard®, Travelex, GeoBlue, and Cigna Global.

 Medical Records

 If you or a family member suffers from a chronic condition, keeping copies of key medical records, prescriptions, and vaccination records is crucial.
-Having these records on you at all times can prevent delays in treatment.
+You can help prevent delays in treatment by having that information immediately available through Trustworthy's mobile app (iOS and Android).

 You can request copies of your medical records from your primary care provider.